flexstack/new-dockerfile/README.md

 - [x] Automatically detect the runtime and framework used by your project
 - [x] Use version managers like [asdf](https://github.com/asdf-vm), nvm, rbenv, and pyenv to install the correct version of the runtime
-- [x] Make a best effort to detect any install, build, and run commands
+- [x] Make a best effort to detect any install, build, and start commands
 - [x] Generate a Dockerfile with sensible defaults that are configurable via [Docker Build Args](https://docs.docker.com/build/guide/build-args/)
 - [x] Support for a wide range of the most popular languages and frameworks including Next.js, Phoenix, Spring Boot, Django, and more
 - [x] Use Debian Slim as the runtime image for a smaller image size and better security, while still supporting the most common dependencies and avoiding deployment headaches caused by Alpine Linux gotchas
 - [x] Includes `wget` in the runtime image for adding health checks to services, e.g. `wget -nv -t1 --spider 'http://localhost:8080/healthz' || exit 1`
 - [x] Use multi-stage builds to reduce the size of the final image
+- [x] Run the application as a non-root user for better security
 - [x] Supports multi-platform images that run on both x86 and ARM CPU architectures

 ## Supported Runtimes